 evoTractionBattery at the

-From July 1st to 6th, 2024, the "Monaco Energy Boat Challenge" took place in the waters of Monaco.
+The «Monaco Energy Boat Challenge» is a one-of-a-kind event held each summer in the waters of Monaco.
 A globally unique motorboat event that aims to herald a sustainable future through alternative energies.
-This year, for the eleventh time, universities and companies worldwide came together to compete and present their innovative solutions.
-To find amongst them the Physis PEB team and their Polimi Energy Boat.
+Every year universities and companies worldwide come together to compete and present their innovative solutions.
+Among the pioneering teams is Physis PEB, presenting their visionary project: the Polimi Energy Boat.

-As one of its main sponsors ecovolta provided the PEB team with two batteries and shared the excitement for the glorious race.
-The effort paid off: the Polimi Energy Boat achieved eighth place in the overall standings and first place among the prototypes with a hybrid energy system, of which it was also named the lightest boat.
-But that's not all; the PEB team also won the "Sustainable Yachting Technology Award by Foundation Prince Albert II" for their innovative project.
+As one of its main sponsors ecovolta provides the PEB team with batteries and shares the excitement for the glorious races.
+That commitment has already paid off several times: in 2024, the Polimi Energy Boat secured eighth place overall and claimed first place among prototype vessels with a hybrid energy system—while also being recognized as the lightest boat in its category.
+But that’s not all: the PEB Team also won the prestigious «Sustainable Yachting Technology Award» presented by the Prince Albert II Foundation for their innovative project.

 The Polimi Energy Boat